sydasif/python-book/docs/source/01_introduction/04_introspection.md

 # Introspection in Python

-In programing, the ability to examine classes, functions and keywords to know what they are, what they do and what they know.
-Python provides several functions and utilities for code introspection.
-Python provides lots of tools that allow you to learn about itself.
-There are several built-in functions that you can use to learn about the code, that you are working with as below:
+In programming, the ability to examine classes, functions and keywords to know what they are, what they can do and what they know.
+Python provides several functions and utilities for code self-examination.
+Python provides lots of tools that allow you to learn about it.
+There are several built-in functions that you can use to learn about the code, as below:

-- The type() function
+- The `type()` function
-- The dir() function
+- The `dir()` function
-- The help() function
+- The `help()` function

 ## type() Function

-When you are working with code, it can be useful to check and see what type it is.
+When you are working with code, it can be useful to check and see what data type it is.
 Is the code a string, an integer or some kind of object?
 This is especially useful when you are working with code that you have never used before.

 This is where using the `type()` function can be valuable.